pivotx/PivotX-extensions/extensions/wxrexport/docs/wordpress.markdown

 If the import reports errors you should check these errors obviously.
 Also important is to check the ids of the imports just in front of the failing import.
 The WP importer is known to set these ids to the id of the failing import......
 If these imported parts are used somewhere (i.e. connected through its id) then this connection will be wrong.
 In the footer of the generated export the number of warnings is displayed.
 Check for the string "warning" in the generated file to see what the warning is about.

+__Users__

+Exporting and importing your users can be done too.
+If you change nothing on WP side the users will only be defined with their login names.
+The rest is skipped.
+Better is that also email and display name are defined.
+For that an add on to the WP importer has been created: pivx\_wp\_import\_users.php
+Put this file in the same folder as wordpress-importer is in.
+After that you need to change the code of wordpress-importer.php around line 355:

+	 } else if ( $create_users ) {
+         if ( ! empty($_POST['user_new'][$i]) ) {
+             // add extra code for PivotX user import include dirname( __FILE__ ) . '/pivx_wp_import_users.php';
+             $user_id = wp_create_user( $_POST['user_new'][$i], wp_generate_password() );

+If you use this code the normal importer will give an error message because the user has already been defined by pivx\_wp\_import\_users.

+Note: imported users will always have level "Subscriber".
+See the export file to see what their original level was and change manually in WP accordingly.

+Note 2: PivotX does not support first and last names.
+The export file already has the tags for that so you fill them before importing.

 __Galleries__

-If you select to export the galleries together with your entries or pages there a several gallery codes to be found in the end result.
-You can find those by searching for "Select the gallery code you want to use".
+If you select to export the galleries together with your entries or pages there can be several gallery codes to be found in the end result depending on the values you set in parameter $gallselect in the code (defaults to all possible).
+You can find those by searching for string "Select the gallery code you want to use" in your output xml files.
 Currently there are 3 possibilities:

 1. Plain Gallery code (WP built in)